eduardamsc/FEUP-GOLO/README.md

 * 1 Service design and operations strategy formulation in multicultural markets
 * 2 A rich vehicle routing problem dealing with perishable food: a case study

-### Case Study 1: Service design and operations strategy formulation in multicultural markets
-The paper approaches the theme of operations strategy in multicultural markets and the authors reflect on the strategic trade-offs that service firms face when targeting multicultural customer segments simultaneously.
-The goal is to suggest an approach for determining the extent of service and process attributes standardization versus customization in multicultural settings.

-### Case Study 2: A rich vehicle routing problem dealing with perishable food: a case study
-aa